2 men and 3 women smiling

 Types of Language Skills

 Another way to understand language testing is in terms of language skills.
-Though you may ask someone whether they "know" a certain language, that general term consists of several distinct skills.
+Though people often ask others whether they "know" a certain language, that general term consists of several distinct skills.
 The four skills involved in language proficiency are listening, speaking, reading, and writing.

 Let's take a closer look at each of the four language skills.